AmaanSayyad/Bchnomo/README.md

 - **Derivatives & Futures** — More products for advanced traders.
 - **DEX** — Deeper DeFi integration and on-chain liquidity.

-**Ultimate objective:** To become the go-to on-chain venue for short-duration, oracle-settled binary options on Arbitrum and beyond.
+**Ultimate objective:** To become the go-to on-chain venue for short-duration, oracle-settled binary options on BCH and beyond.

 ---